How much should you tip (and what the 2026 norms actually are)

-The tip calculator above handles any of these.
-Type your bill, pick a tip percentage (or use the quick-pick buttons), and set the split count.
+These norms have crept up roughly 2–3 points in the last five years, driven by tablet POS systems defaulting to 18/22/25% and "tip creep" from restaurants into every counter transaction.
+The tip calculator above handles any of these scenarios.
+Type your bill, pick a tip percentage (or quick-pick buttons), and set the split count.
 It shows total tip, total bill, and per-person cost in one view.

 Technically, tips are calculated on the pre-tax subtotal.
-Tipping on tax is "tipping on tax" — the tax is going to the government, not the server, so your service-quality measurement should exclude it.
-In practice, most people eyeball the total and tip on that, which ends up being 8–10% higher than intended in high-tax states like California or New York.
+Tax goes to the government, not the server, so your service-quality measurement should exclude it.
+In practice, most people eyeball the total and tip on that, ending up 8–10% higher than intended in high-tax states like California or New York.

 The toggle in the calculator lets you pick.
-For a $100 bill with 8% tax and a 20% tip: pre-tax tip is $20, post-tax tip is $21.60.
-Small difference on small bills, meaningful difference on large group meals.
+For a $100 bill with 8% tax and a 20% tip: pre-tax tip is $20.00, post-tax tip is $21.60.
+Small difference on small bills, meaningful difference on large group meals — a $400 dinner with 9% NY tax and 22% tip on post-tax is $9.50 more in tip than pre-tax calculation.

 Splitting the bill between people

-Splitting by person is the default.
-Enter 4, the total is divided by 4.
+Splitting evenly is the default.
+Enter 4, the total divides by 4.
 This works when everyone ordered roughly the same thing.
 For uneven orders, some groups split proportional to what each person ordered, then add tax and tip per person to that base.
-For simplicity, the calculator supports even splits only — for complex splits, a dedicated bill splitter app like Splitwise handles item-by-item accounting.
+For simplicity, this calculator supports even splits only — for complex splits, a dedicated bill splitter app like Splitwise handles item-by-item accounting.

 Tipping etiquette for small business owners

-If your small business involves in-person service (salons, trades, restaurants, spas), you will set the tipping norms for your clients.
-A few principles worth adopting.
+If your small business involves in-person service (salons, trades, restaurants, spas), you set the tipping norms for your clients.
+Principles worth adopting:

 - Never add automatic gratuity without disclosure.
-In most states it is legal for parties of 6+ but must be disclosed in writing upfront.
+Legal for parties of 6+ in most states but must be disclosed in writing upfront (menu, receipt preamble).

 - Share tips fairly among staff.
-Tip pooling between servers, bussers, and kitchen is legal in most states but the rules are strict.
-Consult a local attorney before setting up a pool.
+Tip pooling between servers, bussers, and kitchen is legal in most states but rules are strict — managers and owners can't share in pools.
+Consult a local employment attorney before setting one up.

 International tipping norms

 US tipping norms are unusually high by global standards.
 In most of Europe, a 5–10% tip or rounding up is the norm and service charges are often already included.
 In Japan, tipping is generally not practiced and can be confusing or seen as impolite.
 In Australia and New Zealand, tipping is appreciated but not expected — 10% for exceptional service is plenty.
-Check local norms before you travel; over-tipping feels charitable but can make locals uncomfortable.
+In the Middle East, 10% is standard but often added automatically.
+Check local norms before you travel; over-tipping feels charitable but can make locals uncomfortable and signals cultural ignorance.

 Quick tip math you can do in your head